colinc86/wrappederror/README.md

 (#1) (≈0) 2021-03-06 23:26:58.760018 -0600 CST m=+0.000599020
 ```

 The package keeps track of the number of similar errors by keeping a hash map of the errors that have been wrapped.
-It 128-bit hash of an error's `Error() string` method and keeps a count of the number of identical hashes.
+It creates a 128-bit hash of an error's `Error() string` method and keeps a count of the number of identical hashes.
 You can turn this behavior on/off by using the `SetTrackSimilarErrors(track bool)` function.

 #### Depth